Is there a relationship between AGN and star formation in IR-bright AGNs?: ANALYSIS

-These high values of correction factor demonstrate the importance of AGN/SF decomposition for SFR estimates.
+These high values of correction factor demonstrate the importance of IR AGN/SF decomposition for SFR estimates.
 It is worth noting that the average AGN fraction in the IR increases with redshift.
-This is a known selection effect due to converting the observed 250\,$\mu$m to the rest-frame with a fixed, and steep, SED template in this waveband.
-This results in the inclusion of galaxies with relatively lower \lfir\ as the observed frame approaches the IR SED peak.
+This is a known selection effect due to converting the observed 250\,$\mu$m to the rest-frame with a fixed, and steep, SED template.
+This results in the inclusion of galaxies with relatively lower \lfir\ at similar \lx, as the observed frame approaches the IR SED peak.

-We compared the AGN-removed ${\rm L_{IR, SF}}$ to the total ${\rm L_{FIR}}$ and found that they are consistent within the errors for 92\% targets in the main sample.
-Therefore we suggest that when AGN decomposition is not possible, ${\rm L_{FIR} (30-1000\,\mu\,m)}$ can be used as a convenient proxy for the AGN removed ${\rm L_{IR, SF}}$.
-As a check, we also subtracted the average contribution to ${\rm L_X}$ from star formation using the SFR-$L_{\rm X}$ relation \citep{ranalli03}, and confirmed that $L_{\rm X}$ is dominated by the AGN: the non-AGN contribution to $L_{\rm X}$ is $<$2\% in all chosen redshift and luminosity bins.
+We compare the AGN-removed ${\rm L_{IR, SF}}$ to the total ${\rm L_{FIR}}$ and find that they are consistent within errors for 92\% of the main sample.
+Therefore we suggest that when AGN decomposition is not possible, ${\rm L_{FIR} (30-1000\,\mu m)}$ can be used as a convenient proxy for the AGN removed ${\rm L_{IR, SF}}$.
+As a check, we also subtract the average contribution to ${\rm L_X}$ from star formation using the SFR-$L_{\rm X}$ relation \citep{ranalli03}, and confirm that $L_{\rm X}$ is dominated by the AGN: the non-AGN contribution to $L_{\rm X}$ is $<$ 2\% in all chosen redshift and luminosity bins.

-We then estimated the dust mass ($M_{\rm dust}$) of the sample using the following formula \citep{beelen06}:
+We then estimate the dust mass ($M_{\rm dust}$) of the sample using the following formula \citep{beelen06}:

-where $k_{\rm d}(\nu)=k_0(\nu/\nu_0)^\beta$ is the dust absorption coefficient.
-Here we used the flux at 250$\mu$m $S_{\rm 250}$, and $k_{\rm d}$ from \citet{alton04}.
-The majority (86\%) of the sample has ${\rm log}\,M_{\rm dust} > 10^8\,\msun$ (99\% at $> 10^7\,\msun$) similar to the dust-rich quasars detected in the FIR and (sub)mm (e.g. D12).
-This value is $\sim$1-2 dex higher than the dust mass estimated for the local Palomar-Green (PG) quasars, confirming that this IR-bright AGN sample is dominated by dusty objects, likely in the process of actively forming stars.
-Table~\ref{tab:data} lists the derived properties of the sources for the IR-bright AGN samples (main, supplementary, and extended).
+where $k_{\rm d}(\nu)=k_0(\nu/\nu_0)^\beta$ is the dust absorption coefficient, $T_{\rm dust}$ and B are the dust temperature and the black body Planck function, and $D_{\rm L}$ is the luminosity distance based on redshift.
+Here we use the flux at 250$\mu$m $S_{\rm 250}$, and $k_{\rm d}$ from \citet{alton04}.
+The majority (86\%) of the sample has ${\rm log}\,M_{\rm dust} > 10^8\,\msun$ (99\% at $> 10^7\,\msun$) similar to the dust-rich quasars detected in the FIR and (sub)mm \citep[e.g.][]{dai12}.
+This value is $\sim$1-2 dex higher than the dust mass estimated for the local Palomar-Green (PG) quasars, confirming that this IR-bright AGN sample is dominated by objects with ample dust, likely in the process of actively forming stars.
+Table~\ref{tab:data} lists the derived properties of the sources for the IR-bright AGN samples (main, supplementary, and expanded).
 The full table is available in a machine-readable form of the online journal.